-Both Union and Management recognize the importance of making our services accessible to clients who do not speak English by providing high quality translation and interpretation in the languages spoken by our clients.
+Both Union and Management recognize the importance of making our services accessible to Limited English Proficient clients and community members by providing high quality interpretation and translation in the languages spoken by our clients.
+All new employees will be informed by management and the union about the importance of language access for our clients and this section of the CBA.

-It is understood that any employee possessing bilingual skills is an important asset to LSNYC's work defending low income residents of NYC, many of whom are immigrants whose first language may not be English.
-Consistent with their other job responsibilities, these employees may be required to provide interpretation and translation services to LSNYC, and they may not be asked to provide these services until the following steps have been taken:
+It is understood that any employee possessing language skills is an important asset to LSNYC's work representing low income residents of NYC, many of whom are immigrants and Limited English Proficient.
+Consistent with their other job responsibilities, these employees may be required to provide interpretation and translation services to LSNYC and clients, as a routine part of their job.